How to become a project manager with no experience

 • Producing and distributing project documents

 PMs also use a variety of project management software, tools, and platforms to track project progress and monitor for roadblocks or opportunities.
-Many of them include AI-powered features to automate routine tasks or identify project roadblocks and opportunities.
-Take a look at the table below to learn about common available options:
+Many of them include built-in AI-powered features to automate routine tasks or identify project roadblocks and opportunities.
+Take a look at the table below to learn about the commonly available options:

 When you start researching and applying for project management roles, you may notice requests for portfolios or work samples.
 These allow employers to see how you think through the project management process and assess your skill level with respect to the position.